m-romanski/Determining-Safest-Aircraft/README.md

 # Recommendations for Safest Aircrafts

 ## Overview

+In this study, we aim to process, clean, understand, and produce statistically significant data in order to make evidence-based decisions in terms of operating the safest aircrafts.

 ## Business Understanding
 ### Include stakeholder and key business questions
 ## Data Understanding and Analysis